makhomed/possible/README.rst

 Possible is configuration management tool inspired by ansible and fabric.

-Development Status :: 1 - Planning
+Development Status :: 3 - Alpha